-Locales define not only the language of the interface but also the formating of dates/times as well as the first day of the week (used when displaying the calendar).
+Locales define not only the language of the interface but also the formatting of dates/times as well as the first day of the week (used when displaying the calendar).

-Using the Locales tab, you can set the default locale for your blog posts.
+Using the Locales tab, you can set the default locale for your collection posts.
 You can edit locales, enable / disable them and create your own locale too.

-In the Regional Settings section, you can choose the default locale for your blog posts, using the drop down list available.
+In the Regional Settings section, you can choose the default locale for your collection posts, using the drop down list available.

-The default locale is used for displaying the login screen when there is no locale provided by the browser or for displaying the back-office as long as a user hasn?t selected a different locale.
-Blogs are always displayed with the locale configured for that blog.
+The default locale is used for displaying the login screen when there is no locale provided by the browser or for displaying the back-office as long as a user has not selected a different locale.
+Collections are always displayed with the locale configured for that collection.

 Show Translation Info